- On average 188m sharks are killed annually by human activity

-- A decline in shark populations can cause degradation in reef ecosystems and drastic population declines in species used for fishing or tourism.
-A study published in June 2020 revealed that sharks had disappeared from 20% of the reefs studied in 58 nations.
+- Declines in shark populations leads to degradation in reef ecosystems and drastic population declines in species for fishing or tourism.
+A 2020 study showed 20% of sharks have already from disappeared reefs in 58 nations.

-- Oceanic shark and ray populations have declined by 71% since the 1970s.
-Read more about this landmark paper here.
+- Oceanic shark and ray populations have declined by 71% since the 1970s due to overfishing.

 - Sharks affect climate change and they can be a part of the solution.